inductiva/inductiva/docs-sources/openfoam/quick-start.md

 ```

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation,
-the core computation time of this simulation was approximately 2 minutes and 9 seconds.
+the core computation time of this simulation was approximately 2 minutes and 9 seconds (129.192 seconds).

 ### Monitoring System Metrics